slgrobotics/wifi_strength_logger/README.md

 https://github.com/wimblerobotics/wifi_logger_visualizer

-All credits go to Michael Wimble and his work on [Sigyn](https://github.com/wimblerobotics/Sigyn) robot, which has been my inspiration and the source of shameless borrowing.
+All credits go to Michael Wimble.

 **Note:** this software runs under **Ubuntu 24.04** and **ROS2 Jazzy**.
 Familiarity with these environments is required.